-Investment Income-For the year ended December 31, 2009, investment income allocated from the Investment Partnership was \$40.4 million which primarily represented distributions of interest income from the debt investment vehicles of \$29.9 million, along with accrued interest income from interest bearing securities of portfolio companies, interest from equalization payments from new investors in the Apollo European Principal Finance Fund, interest income from the loan to Apollo Investment Europe and cash management activities.
-For the year ended December 31, 2008, investment income allocated from the Investment Partnership was \$44.4 million, which primarily represented distributions of interest income from the debt investment vehicles of \$16.3 million, dividend income from portfolio companies of \$19.8 million, interest from equalization payments from new investors in the Apollo European Principal Finance Fund and interest income from cash management activities.
+Investment Income-For the six months ended June 30, 2010, investment income allocated from the Investment Partnership was \$6.6 million which primarily represented distributions of interest income from the debt investment vehicles and accrued interest income from interest bearing securities of portfolio companies.
+For the six months ended June 30, 2009, investment income allocated from the Investment Partnership was \$15.0 million which primarily represented distributions of interest income from the debt investment vehicles, accrued interest income from interest bearing securities of portfolio companies, interest from equalization payments from new investors in the Apollo European Principal Finance Fund, interest income from the other opportunistic investment and cash management activities.

-Investment Expense and General and Administrative Expenses-For the years ended December 31, 2009 and 2008, investment expense and general and administrative expenses were \$35.6 million (including interest expense on the credit facility of approximately \$19.5 million) and \$47.7 million (including interest expense on the credit facility of approximately \$24.9 million), respectively, which primarily included direct expenses and allocated expenses from the Investment Partnership for professional services, management fees, borrowing costs, certain deal costs and other general expenses, as well as expenses of our Managing General Partner's board of directors and other administrative costs.
-The decrease in investment expense and general and administrative expenses is primarily due to lower interest rates on outstanding borrowings on the credit facility and ongoing expense control efforts by the Investment Partnership.
+Investment Expense and General and Administrative Expenses-For the six months ended June 30, 2010 and 2009, investment expense and general and administrative expenses were \$15.0 million (including interest expense on the credit facility of approximately \$4.9 million) and \$19.5 million (including interest expense on the credit facility of approximately \$12.3 million), respectively, which primarily included direct expenses and allocated expenses from the Investment Partnership for professional services, management fees, borrowing costs, certain deal costs and other general expenses, as well as expenses of our Managing General Partner's board of directors and other administrative costs.
+The decrease in investment expense and general and administrative expenses is primarily due to reduced interest expense as a result of reduced outstanding borrowings on the credit facility, offset in part by increased management fees as a result of an increase in investment values.

-Net Realized Losses From Sales/Dispositions on Investments-For the years ended December 31, 2009 and 2008, net realized losses from sales/dispositions were \$62.1 million and \$31.3 million, respectively, which primarily represent net realized losses from the Investment Partnership's investment activities.
-For the year ended December 31, 2009, net realized losses from sales primarily relate to the realized loss of \$13.8 million from the redemption of Apollo Strategic Value Fund, \$3.9 million from the redemption of Apollo Asia Opportunity Fund, \$8.8 million from the sale of securities within debt investment vehicles and \$39.8 million from permanent impairment of capital value of the private equity co-investment in Countrywide PLC as determined by the Managing Investment Partner, which were partially offset by a realized gain of \$3.8 million on the early extinguishment of a portion of the Investment Partnership's debt.
-For the year ended December 31, 2008, net realized losses from sales primarily relate to the realized loss of \$28.8 million from the redemption of Apollo Strategic Value Fund.
+Net Realized Gains (Losses) From Sales/Dispositions on Investments-For the six months ended June 30, 2010 and 2009, net realized gains (losses) from sales/dispositions were \$22.1 million and \$(67.6) million, respectively, which primarily represent net realized gains (losses) from the Investment Partnership's investment and financing activities.
+For the six months ended June 30, 2010, net realized gains from sales primarily relate to the realized gains of \$16.5 million from the sale of the Investment Partnership's interest in Huntsman Corporation notes and \$16.9 million from the early extinguishment of a portion of the Investment Partnership's debt, partially offset by \$11.2 million from the permanent impairment of capital value of the private equity coinvestment in Jacuzzi Brands.
+For the six months ended June 30, 2009, net realized losses from sales primarily relate to realized losses of \$22.4 million from the redemption of Apollo Strategic Value Fund, \$2.3 million from the redemption of Apollo Asia Opportunity Fund and \$39.8 million from the permanent impairment of capital value of the private equity co-investment in Countrywide PLC as determined by the Managing Investment Partner.

-Net Change in Unrealized Depreciation on Investments in AAA Investments, L.P.-For the years ended December 31, 2009 and 2008, the net change in unrealized depreciation of our limited partner interests in the Investment Partnership was approximately \$526.9 million and \$(1,200.8) million, respectively.
+Net Change in Unrealized Depreciation on Investments in AAA Investments, L.P.-For the six months ended June 30, 2010 and 2009, the net change in unrealized depreciation of our limited partner interests in the Investment Partnership was approximately \$87.7 million and \$192.5 million, respectively.
 The year over year change in unrealized depreciation on investments in AAA Investments, L.P. is due to changes in valuations of the underlying co-investments in private equity portfolio companies and capital markets investments.

-Net Increase (Decrease) in Net Assets Resulting From Operations-The net increase in net assets resulting from operations was approximately \$469.6 million, or \$4.84 per common unit, for the year ended December 31, 2009, compared to a decrease of \$(1,235.5) million, or \$(12.76) per common unit, for the year ended December 31, 2008.
+Net Increase (Decrease) in Net Assets Resulting From Operations-The net increase in net assets resulting from operations was approximately \$101.4 million, or \$1.04 per common unit, for the six months ended June 30, 2010, compared to a net increase of \$120.4 million, or \$1.24 per common unit, for the three months ended June 30, 2009.